ExtraHop/code-examples/README.md

 For more information, see [Extract metrics through the REST API](https://docs.extrahop.com/current/rest-extract-metrics/).

-### rollback-firmware

-This Python script rolls back firmware on multiple ExtraHop systems by reading URLs and API keys from a CSV file.
-Rolling back the firmware on an appliance resets the datastore and removes all metrics.

-For more information, see [Roll back firmware through the REST API](https://docs.extrahop.com/current/rest-rollback/)

 ### lambda-traffic-mirror

 This Python script automatically mirrors traffic from EC2 instances to your ExtraHop Reveal(x) 360 sensors.

 For more information, see [Automate traffic mirroring for Reveal(x) 360 with Lambda](https://docs.extrahop.com/current/lambda-traffic-mirror/).

+### migrate-detection-hiding

+This Python script migrates detection hiding rules from an ExtraHop sensor to Reveal(x) 360.

+For more information, see [Migrate detection hiding rules](rest-migrate-detection-rules).

 ### migrate-saml